Greg Williams (American football coach)

-Greg Williams (born March 12, 1976) is an American football coach who is the passing game coordinator for the Green Bay Packers of the National Football League (NFL).
-He previously served as an assistant coach for the Denver Broncos, Indianapolis Colts and San Diego Chargers.
+Greg Williams (born March 12, 1976) is an American football coach who is the inside linebackers coach for the Los Angeles Rams of the National Football League (NFL).
+He previously served as an assistant coach for the Denver Broncos, Indianapolis Colts, San Diego Chargers, Arizona Cardinals, and Green Bay Packers.

 Williams has 15 seasons of coaching experience, including nine years at the NFL level.

 Playing career

+Williams is a former Illinois high school football player of the state.
+Winning the award over NFL QB Donovan McNabb.